KoStard/hermes_research/docs/philosophy.md

 - This codebase follows Daoism.
 The code should flow like water, non-doing, not forced, natural code.
 - The code should remain flexible.
 Don't repeat, don't create many tests for the same capability, keep things lean, to easily adjust and change
 - Development is partitioned by subpackage.
 Don't spread development throughout multiple subpackages.
 Start development on one module, finish, run the tests, then move to the next.
 Don't parallelize.
 - Always write production code.
 Code that you can happily publish online or let a teammate to review.
+Don't leave unnecessary comments.
+- Always leave the codebase in better shape than before you touched it.
+If you see small syntax issues, go ahead and solve.
+If you see bigger problems, create tasks in backlog.
 - Never try to solve vague problem directly.
 Instead, ask for clarifications or more information, write a high level plan and review, then break down into subproblems, create a tracker document with a checklist, and step by step solve while maintaining the tracker document.
 - Use """ for multiline strings